James Outman Preview, Player Props: Dodgers vs. Padres

 James Outman At The Plate

-- Among the qualifying batters in MLB action, he ranks 91st in batting average, 23rd in on-base percentage, and 77th in slugging.
+- Among qualifying batters, he ranks 96th in batting average, while his on-base percentage ranks 24th and he is 77th in slugging.

+- In 55.6% of his 133 games this season, Outman has picked up at least one hit.
+He's also had 26 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.